This article provides a brief summary of currency swaps and their role as a financial product.

 The Exchange of Principal at Inception and at Maturity

-An interest rate swap is concerned exclusively with the exchange of cash flows relating to the interest payments on the designated notional amount.
-However, there is no exchange of notional at the inception of the contract.
-The notional amount is the same for both sides of the currency and it is delineated in the same currency.
+An interest rate swap involves the exchange of cash flows related to the interest payments on the designated notional amount.
+There is no exchange of notional at the inception of the contract, so the notional amount is the same for both sides of the currency and it’s delineated in the same currency.
 Principal exchange is redundant.

-Because this issue is funding US-based operations, we know two things right away: Acme is going to have to convert the 100 million Swiss Francs into US dollars, and Acme would prefer to pay its liability for the coupon payments in US dollars every six months.
+Because this issue is funding U.S.-based operations, two things are going to have to happen: Acme is going to have to convert the 100 million Swiss Francs into U.S. dollars, and it would prefer to pay its liability for the coupon payments in U.S. dollars every six months.

-Acme can convert this Swiss Franc-denominated debt into a US dollar-like debt by entering into a currency swap with the First London Bank.
+The company can convert this Swiss Franc-denominated debt into a U.S. dollar-like debt by entering into a currency swap with the First London Bank.

-Acme agrees to exchange the 100 million Swiss Francs at inception into US dollars, receive the Swiss Franc coupon payments on the same dates as the coupon payments are due to Acme’s Eurobond investors, pay US dollar coupon payments tied to a pre-set index and re-exchange the US dollar notional into Swiss Francs at maturity.
+It agrees to exchange the 100 million Swiss Francs at inception into U.S. dollars, as well as receiving the Swiss Franc coupon payments on the same dates as the coupon payments are due to Acme’s Eurobond investors and pay U.S. dollar coupon payments tied to a pre-set index and re-exchange the U.S. dollar notional into Swiss Francs at maturity.

-Currency swaps are used to hedge or lock-in the value-added of issuing Eurobonds.
-They are often negotiated as part of the whole issuance package with the main issuing financial institution.
+In that way, the currency swap is used to hedge or lock-in the value-added of issuing Eurobonds, which is why these kinds of swaps are often negotiated as part of the whole issuance package with the main issuing financial institution.

 The success of the currency swap market and the success of the Eurobond market are explicitly linked.

-This potential exposure is magnified with time.
-Volatility increases with time.
-The longer the contract, the more room for the currency to move to one side or other of the agreed upon contracted rate of principal exchange.
+This potential exposure is magnified as volatility increases with time.
+The longer the contract, the more room for the currency to move to one side or the other of the agreed upon contracted rate of principal exchange.

 This explains why currency swaps tie up greater credit lines than regular interest rate swaps.

-We price or value currency swaps in the same way that we learned how to price interest rate swaps, using a discounted cash flow analysis having obtained the zero coupon version of the swap curves.
+Currency swaps are priced or valued in the same way as interest rate swaps –using a discounted cash flow analysis having obtained the zero coupon version of the swap curves.